Annotated Table of Contents

 - Primary Source: Protesting the Slaughter of a “Noble and Harmless Animal”

-- Then and Now: Ocean Resources and Property Rights
+- Then and Now: Whales and Property Rights

 Did Railroads Cause the Economy of the Late 1800s to Grow?